 Can I Recover Damages If I’m Being Blamed for a Dog Bite Injury in Florida?

 Shared fault is often an important issue in dog bite cases.
 Typically, the dog’s owner will accuse you of provoking the dog.
-Both Florida dog bite laws and comparative fault laws allocate financial responsibility between all parties who played a role in causing the injury.
+Both Florida dog bite laws and modified comparative fault laws allocate financial responsibility between all parties who played a role in causing the injury.

 While you aren’t required to prove the dog owner was negligent, they can use your own negligence against you.
 If successful, your damages award will be reduced in proportion to your share of fault.
+And because Florida has a “51% rule” in place, you cannot recover damages if you were mostly to blame for the incident.

 We’ll Fight to Recover Compensation for All of Your Dog Bite Injuries